-- All this external factors should I consider for investment in good company or there will be minor impact of such factors in future if company business is good.
+- All these external factors should I consider for investment in good company or there will be a minor impact of such factors in future if the company business is good.

 - Which is bad for investment from your point of view sir- Wait for some time and invest in late or invest in current time with good business.

 Thanks for your feedback & appreciation!
 I am happy that you found the articles useful!

 1, 2, 3) All these queries are related to external macro factors and their impacts on stocks.
 As detailed in my stock picking approach on the website, I am a bottom-up investor and do not base my investment decisions on macro factors.
 I ignore all the macro factors while investing.

 4) The best time to invest is whenever the investor has money to spare and invest in markets.
 Whenever an investor is able to find good opportunities, she should invest.

 Hope it clarifies your queries!

 Should we change the investing approach if we suspect asset bubbles?